 “The contract between the organization and the individual is beginning to change,” says Lynda Gratton, Professor of Management Practice at London Business School.
 “The old contract looked like this: ‘I work to buy stuff that makes me happy.’
 The contract is negotiated by tangible assets.
 The new contract will be, ‘I work to make me happy.’
 We have to think about work as being the thing, not the money you get from it.
 I don’t see many companies realizing how profound that change will be.”

 How We Work

 Beyond finding meaningful work, how we access that meaning is transforming as well.
-Seventy percent of people globally work remotely at least once a week.
-In addition, it’s estimated that by 2020, 50% of the U.S. workforce will be freelancers in some capacity.
-That’s a lot of moving around!
+Eighty-two percent of people want to work from home at least once per week.
+In addition, it’s estimated that by 2028, 78% of employers will offer remote opportunities in some capacity.

 By the numbers, you could view this mobility as chaos, but employers have a unique opportunity to rethink the way they build teams.
 As Rachael Klinefield says, “Rather than being wed to a finite group of employees who may or may not have the skill and passion to meet a company’s expectations, HR departments can nurture an ever-growing network of high-quality talent.”

 This approach challenges the traditional hierarchical management style – and that’s a good thing.
 Instead, employers will shift toward relationship-oriented strategies that align with their pace, culture, and values.
 In this style of work, design and communication tools are absolutely essential to keep your talent network in sync, so find whatever works best for you.

 Who We Work For